 Let’s begin with a simple question.
 Why do we need to bother with leveraging data for growth?
 With the bulk of transactions happening online and digital marketplaces booming, a plethora of choices are available to consumers.
-Customers are inundated with choices, be it for a product or service.
 Therefore, companies have to be extremely smart and leverage data for growth while designing their products, segmenting their customers and pushing their products in the market

 Data is the DNA behind the powerful analytics and insights that are helping modern organizations identify new products, determine how to better serve customers and improve operational efficiencies.

 We had come up with an interesting poll in our Facebook Community Growth Folks basis which, we decided to write this blog.

 Presented here are some of the top avenues in which organizations can leverage data and ensure unprecedented growth, sustainable in these digital times:

 Customer interaction and CX